 |Production start date||2000|

-The Dukat hub is currently the world’s third largest silver deposit and one of Polymetal’s very first key assets in Russia.
+Dukat is currently the world’s third largest silver deposit and one of Polymetal’s first key assets in Russia.

-The hub was set up in 2008 by merging the Dukat and Lunnoye operating units that are united by geographic proximity and technological interdependence.
-They share several support and auxiliary services including maintenance, planning and budgeting, supply chain management, human resources and payroll.
+Dukat was set up as a hub in 2008 by merging the Dukat and Lunnoye operating units that are united by geographic proximity and technological interdependence.

-Today, the Dukat hub consists of the Omsukchan concentrator, which processes ore from the Dukat and Goltsovoye mines, and the Lunnoye processing plant, which processes ore from the Lunnoye and Arylakh mines, as well as concentrate from the Omsukchan concentrator.
+Today, the Dukat hub consists of the Omsukchan concentrator, which processes ore from the Dukat and Primorskoye mines, and the Lunnoye processing plant, which processes ore from the Lunnoye and Perevanoye mines, as well as concentrate from the Omsukchan concentrator.
 In addition, Polymetal is carrying out several near-mine exploration projects with the aim of expanding the hub’s reserve base.

-The Omsukchan concentrator is currently operating above its nameplate capacity of 1,800 Ktpa, setting a new throughput record of 1,938 Kt in 2016.
+The Omsukchan concentrator is currently operating above its nameplate capacity of 1,800 Ktpa.
 The concentrator operates using conventional sulphide flotation technology that is tailored to treat different types of feedstock.
 The Lunnoye processing plant, on the other hand, uses conventional cyanide leaching technology, followed by the Merrill-Crowe process to recover silver and gold from the cyanide solution.

 The Dukat hub is based Far East in the Magadan region, in the small municipality of Omsukchan with a population of approximately 3,700.
 The operation is approximately 595 km away from the city of Magadan, which has an international airport serviced by daily direct flights from Moscow and Khabarovsk, as well as weekly direct flights from Saint Petersburg.
 Omsukchan has a small commuter airport, with two weekly flights from Magadan.
 Fuel, consumables and spare parts are delivered to the hub by regular freight carriers via the port of Magadan from the Russian ports of Vanino and Nakhodka.